deong/sls/README.md

 boost_regex installed, and then create a project that excludes the right .cpp files from the build.

 1. Install boost.
-From inside the boost directory, run
+Download the and unpack boost distribution, and from inside the boost directory, run

         $ bootstrap
         $ b2

-   and then move the boost_1_54_0 directory to somewhere convenient (optional).
+   You may also want to move the boost_1_54_0 directory to somewhere convenient (optional).

 2. Start a new empty project
 	I named mine sls_vs2k12 and added the project directory underneath the